UltimateRoman/zk-DApp-starter-kit/README.md

-# Hardhat-Nextjs-Starter
+# Zero Knowledge Proof (ZKP) based Decentralized Application development kit

-An all-in-one zk DApp starter kit for Full-stack Web3 development
+An all-in-one zk DApp starter kit for Full-stack zk Web3 development

 Note: Use npm as you might run into trouble with hardhat while using yarn